-The Authority accepts that there are some benefits to the residents from the installation of more efficient street lights when underground power is installed.
-These benefits are assumed to be captured in any increases in residential property values, which are discussed next.
+In the draft report, the Authority accepted that there are some benefits to the residents from the installation of more efficient street lights when underground power is installed.
+These benefits were assumed to be captured in any increases in residential property values.

-5.5.2 Residential Property Values
+Residential Property Values 5.5.2